Xilinx/VMC_Help/AIE/FIR_Asymmetric/README.md

 #### Filter coefficients
 This field specifies the asymmetric filter coefficients.
 It could also be a MATLAB array variable defined in the workspace.

+**_NOTE_** You can use the FDATool block to design the filter and use the coefficients directly in this field using the function _xlfda_numerator_.
+See the example below for more information.

 #### Input window size (Number of samples)
 Describes the number of samples used as an input to the filter function.
 Because this is a single rate filter, the number of samples in the output window will match the size of the input window.